 Before you rush off to buy a brace, I would definitely check with your doctor first.
 I initially had problems wearing my brace and it actually hurt because I wasn’t quite ready for it.
 I wanted to be so ready, but I just wasn’t.
 So, when I finally got to the point that I could wear one, I did.
 The point is not to increase your pain level!

 Now, I do want to tell you that I don’t think you should wear a back brace all the time.
 This will lead to your muscles around the spine, and your ever-important core muscles, weakening.
 Ideally, you want to do some core training and build up muscles to help support your spine.
-See my post about core exercises, no equipment required.
+See my post about core exercises and bonus…no equipment is required.
 If you wear a back brace intermittently and it helps to take some pressure off, then, by all means, this can be great.
 But just don’t get in the habit of wearing it all the time.

 Sizing you back brace